MicrosoftDocs/VBA-Docs/access/Concepts/Settings/set-form-report-and-control-properties-in-visual-basic.md

 ```

-## To set a property of a form or report section
+## Set a property of a form or report section

 Refer to the form or report within the **Forms** or **Reports** collection, followed by the **Section** property and the integer or constant that identifies the section.
 The following examples set the **Visible** property of the page header section of the Customers form to **False**: